JohanLi1990/Learning_Notes/TulingNotes.md

 ## 线程池实战及原理分析
 - Why do we need ThreadPool:
-  - reduce nergey consumption, use already created thread.
+  - reduce energey consumption, use already created thread.
   - improve response time, no need to create thread
   - Manage threads, because threads are scarce resources
   - Extend fuctionalities, like cronjob, scheduled runners.